vv1705260-rgb/vaishali-portfolio-Pro2.0/README.md

 ## vaishali-portfolio-Pro2.0
-The official repository for my professional portfolio and digital resume."
+The official repository for my professional portfolio and digital resume.

 # 💻 Vaishali Portfolio-Pro2.0